devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

   - As username put in `quayadmin`, a (fake) email address and a password.
 - Click **Create Account** again
 - In the OpenShift web console open **Workloads->Secrets**
-- Search for `quay-config-editor-credntials-...`, open the secret and copy the values, you'll need them in a second.
+- Search for `quay-config-editor-credentials-...`, open the secret and copy the values, you'll need them in a second.
 - Go back to the **Routes** and open the `quay-quay-config-editor` route
 - Login with the values of the secret from above
 - Click **Sign in**